Ayolowo/Terraform-cicd/README.md

 ![MYSQLRDS](./arc-diagram.png)

 This project provisions a secure AWS infrastructure using Terraform and CI/CD practices.
-It includes a VPC, subnets, an EC2 instance, an RDS MySQL database, and a NAT Gateway for private subnet internet access.
+It includes a VPC, subnets, an EC2 instance, an RDS MySQL database, an Internet Gateway, and a NAT Gateway for private subnet internet access.

 ## Detailed guides: